5 Reasons Why Your Startup Needs a UX Designer from Day One

 - What is our target audience?
 What problems are the users trying to solve by using similar products?
 What motivates them?
 What challenges do they face on their way?

 - How much your potential customers are ready to pay for the product?
 What essential and optional features it has to include to satisfy the users?

 To find the answers, UX designers conduct both market and user research.
 Market research includes studying offerings, their main features and drawbacks, their frequency, etc. Also, it presupposes finding out the appeal of the idea and what drives customers to pay for it (and how much).
 Next, market research slips to user research: starting with user demographics and finishing with personal interviews.
 The task is to understand the behavior of your potential buyer, as completely as possible.
-This means studying users’ environment, conducting interviews and trying to find out whether the need for this particular solution/product actually exists.
+This means studying users’ environment, conducting interviews, and trying to find out whether the need for this particular solution/product exists.